A-LevelMaths

 Exam Questions

-Describe and explain the Law of Total Probability and its applications.
+Describe and explain the concept of conditional probability and provide an example.
 [6 marks]

 6 marks